 Remnants of planetary systems around white dwarfs

-While directly detecting planets around white dwarfs is beyond the reach of current telescopes and instruments, we have recently detected extrasolar asteroids around a number of white dwarfs.
-Just as we know about sun-grazing asteroids, every now and then an extrasolar asteroid will have its orbit perturbed by a larger body, venture too close to the white dwarf, and by tidally shredded and form a debris disk of dust and/or gas.
-Those dust disks are detected as infrared excess emission, the gas disks are identified through highly unusual emission lines of metals such as Ca or Fe in their optical spectra.
+Extrasolar asteroids & the bulk composition of planets: The first detections of evolved planetary systems came not in the form of their planets, but asteroids.
+Just as we know about sun-grazing asteroids, ever now and then an extrasolar asteroid will have its orbit perturbed by a larger body, venture too close to the white dwarf, and by tidally shredded and form a debris disc of dust and/or gas.
+Those dust discs are detected as infrared excess emission, the gas discs are identified through highly unusual emission lines of metals such as Ca or Fe in their optical spectra.

 Supervisor: Boris Gänsicke